-Many non-GLS Landsat images were needed to supplement the GLS dataset to produce the fine-resolution ESDR products.
-Many of these non-GLS images were not orthorectified and might therefore have contained significant geolocation errors.
-We developed and implemented an orthorectification algorithm in the LEDAPS software that automatically orthorectifies a Landsat image to match the GLS data set (Gao et al. 2009).
-The module was used to orthorectify over 500 images in North America, ~30 images in Madagascar, and ~20 images in Africa, as well several SLC-off ETM+ images.
-During extensive validation, residual misregistration errors in the orthorectified products were found to be less than 1 pixel.
+Many non-GLS Landsat images were needed to supplement the GLS dataset to produce the fine resolution ESDR products.
+We developed and implemented an orthorectification algorithm in the LEDAPS software that automatically orthorectifies a Landsat image to match the GLS dataset (Gao et al. 2009).
+During extensive validation, residual misregistration errors in the orthorectified products were found to be less than one pixel.